obsidiansystems/calculator-tutorial/frontend/src/Tutorial.md

 ### A Minimal Four Function Calculator

 For a simple four-function calculator,  we basically just take the previous example and do a lot more of it.
 Our widget's state becomes much more complex: in addition to the input,  we have an accumulator which we display when then the input is empty, and we keep track of the most recently requested operation.
-Then we have to project the widget state down  `Dynamic` behaviors:  one to determine the `Text` representing the number to display on the screen,  and some ynamic attributes to indicate the selected operation.
+Then we have to project the widget state down  `Dynamic` behaviors:  one to determine the `Text` representing the number to display on the screen,  and some dynamic attributes to indicate the selected operation.
 While the state transition function is significantly more complicated, it's still a pure function:  as far as Reflex is concerned, it's really no different than the previous implementation.

 ```haskell
 data CalcState = CalcState